Kong/docs.konghq.com/app/konnect/org-management/saml-idp.md

 3. Enter the **Metadata URL** from your IdP in the **Identity Provider Metadata URL** field, or paste the **Metadata XML** in to the Identity **Provider Metadata XML** field.

-4. In the **Organization Login Path** field, enter a unique string.
+4. In the **Organization Login Path** field, enter the unique string that matches the one in Okta.
 For example: `examplepath`.

    {{site.konnect_short_name}} uses this string to generate a custom login URL for your organization.

    Requirements:
     * The path must be unique across all {{site.konnect_short_name}} organizations.
-      If your desired path is already taken, you must to choose another one.
+      If your desired path is already taken, you must choose another one.
     * The path can be any alphanumeric string.
     * The path does not require a slash (`/`).